 “No one can tell me that I can’t succeed.
 I’ve come to believe that every goal in life is obtainable and that the only limitations are the ones you set for yourself.
 For some, the road to success is merely based on taking advantage of opportunities provided to them.
 For others, the road is much more difficult because they have to create opportunities for themselves.
 When you have to find a way where there seems to be none, as I sometimes had to do, success in the end is even sweeter.”

 – Dr. Sampson Davis

-I heard about Drs.
-Jenkins, Hunt, and Sampson in the 9th grade, and I remember reading this book around final exam time towards the end of the year.
+I heard about Dr. Jenkins, Hunt, and Sampson in the 9th grade, and I remember reading this book around final exam time towards the end of the year.
 At that time, aside from Richard Wright’s Native Son, there hadn’t been many books that I resonated with.
-However, The Pact ended up hitting home for me on so many different levels and the amount of inspiration I got from reading about three black men who became doctors even though their upbringings could’ve said otherwise, made the word “impossible” just seem like a defeatist trope for the remainder of my upbringing.
+However, The Pact ended up hitting home for me on so many different levels and the amount of inspiration I got from reading about three Black men who became doctors, even though their upbringings could’ve said otherwise, made the word “impossible” just seem like a defeatist trope for the remainder of my upbringing.

-I want to encourage every black male, regardless of age, to read this book.
+I want to encourage everyone, regardless of age, to read this book.
 Once you’re finished, you’ll feel like lifting weights, studying for the bar, or building a house.
 It’s that motivational.
-And you can check out more information about these three brothers, including their foundation and upcoming events, on their website; their social media links are also on the site.
+You can check out more information about these three brothers, including their foundation and upcoming events, on their website; their social media links are also on the site.